MurtadhaInit/dotfiles/Notes.md

 - Use Ansible instead of Dotbot?

-- Find a way to have a "reserved" Python version (potentially with pyenv) for applications that depend on it like Poetry and Ansible.
+- Find a way to have a "reserved" Python version (potentially with pyenv) for applications that depend on it like Ansible.

-- Possibly install CleanShotX from Homebrew instead.

 - Periodically backup Zotero data folder with Git?

 - A backup solution for larger directories that shouldn't be committed to `.dotfiles` (e.g. the Projects directory).
 A cloud solution?

-- Include ~/.local/bin in the .dotfiles directory?
-It has the poetry binaries which are added to path.
+- Investigate ~/.local/ and remove if not needed.

 - Backup all Apps settings in the form of plist files?
 Those mostly located in ~/Library/Preferences